TraderPilotTraderPilot

 3. Position sizing: think in money, not ticks

-A common mistake is reasoning risk in ticks ('I risk 20 ticks') without translating it to money.
-The real risk of a trade is: stop ticks × tick value × number of contracts.
+A common mistake is reasoning risk in ticks ('I risk 20 ticks') without converting to money.
+The real risk is: stop ticks × tick value × contracts.
 That dollar number is the one that matters.

-1. 1Define how much money you're willing to lose on one trade.
+1. 1Define how much money you're willing to lose on one trade (R).

-2. 2Look at your stop distance in ticks for that setup.
+2. 2Look at the stop distance in ticks for that setup.

-4. 4If the stop has to be wider, reduce contracts — don't enlarge the risk.
+5. 5If the stop has to be wider, reduce contracts — never enlarge R.

 Position size adjusts to the stop, never the other way around.
 Forcing more contracts with a wide stop is the recipe for a big red day.